 Irrfan Khan, the Indian-born actor who achieved considerable success in both Bollywood and the west, has died aged 53.
 He had been admitted to the intensive care unit of Mumbai’s Kokilaben hospital on Tuesday with a colon infection.
-The 53-year-old actor had been battling cancer since 2018 and his official spokesperson had confirmed on Tuesday that he was under doctor’s observation.
+The 53-year-old actor had been battling cancer since 2018 and his official spokesperson confirmed on Tuesday that he was under a doctor’s observation.

 His family issued an official statement, “I trust, I have surrendered”; These were some of the many words that Irrfan expressed in a heartfelt note he wrote in 2018 opening up about his fight with cancer.
 And a man of few words and an actor of silent expressions with his deep eyes and his memorable actions on screen.
-It’s saddening that this day, we have to bring forward the news of him passing away.
+It’s saddening that on this day, we have to bring forward the news of his passing away.
 Irrfan was a strong soul, someone who fought till the very end and always inspired everyone who came close to him.
-After having been struck by lightning in 2018 with the news of a rare cancer, he took life soon after as it came and he fought the many battles that came with it.
+After having been struck by lightning in 2018 with the news of rare cancer, he took life soon after it came and he fought the many battles that came with it.
 Surrounded by his love, his family for whom he most cared about, he left for heavenly abode, leaving behind truly a legacy of his own.
 We all pray and hope that he is at peace.
 And to resonate and part with his words he had said, “As if I was tasting life for the first time, the magical side of it”.

 The news of his demise was shared on Twitter by ‘Piku’ director Shoojit Sircar.